How To Install The MATE Desktop On Your Linux System

 sudo apt-get dist-upgrade

 Alternatively, you can turn your Ubuntu installation into an Ubuntu MATE spin installation by running the command

 sudo apt-get install ubuntu-mate-core ubuntu-mate-desktop.
 Once the installation has completed (for either of these options), restart and choose the new desktop environment as you’re logging in.

 Users of Fedora, a cutting-edge distro better suited for somewhat more experienced users , can install the MATE desktop environment using this command:

 sudo yum groupinstall mate-desktop.
 This will automatically pull all the packages needed for MATE and installs them.
 Just restart, choose the new desktop environment when logging in, and you’ll be running MATE.

-openSUSE users can easily get the MATE desktop environment by simply following this link.
+openSUSE users can easily get the MATE desktop environment by simply following this link [No Longer Available].
 It will download a file that the YaST2 META Installer will recognize and take care of the rest.
 Do note that for the link to work, you have to be running openSUSE 13.1.
 Once installed, restart and choose the new desktop environment on the login screen.

 sudo pacman -Syy mate mate-extra